VadoliyaKishan/Android-Portfolio/README.md

 Factory facts of Ultimate: Did You Know?
 Our app, Fun Facts & Trivia, offers a wealth of information across numerous categories.
 Each screen presents a new fact, providing endless opportunities to learn.
 Discover Fascinating Fun Facts & Trivia Delve into arts, entertainment, and more with our vast collection of trivia.
 In today's world, where information is just a click away, knowledge truly is power.
 Our curiosity drives us to resources like encyclopedias and others. 🧠 Get Your Daily Dose of Fun Facts! 📚 Factofy facts is a revealing historical answers and scientific explanations that illuminate our past and the natural world. 📓 Daily Amazing Facts! 👀 Learning transcends the classroom, becoming a lifelong journey.
 Each day, new facts remind us that education is everywhere. 🧠 Cool Facts! 📖 "Knowledge is power" calls us to intellectual engagement.
 Apps like ours, Wikipedia, and DeepStash invite us to join this ongoing journey of learning. 🤓 Did You Know? 🤔 Platforms like Wikipedia and DeepStash make knowledge more accessible, providing daily facts that reinforce the value of learning. 📗 Daily Random Facts. 📕 By exploring science, history, and other subjects, we become more knowledgeable.
 Each fact is a step in our collective pursuit of knowledge. 🧐 Encyclopedia. 🎓 Digital encyclopedias offer endless facts.
 Despite their extensive information, these resources can sometimes be overwhelming. 🤓 Feed Your Curiosity with Daily Random Facts! 💡 DeepStash curates knowledge into digestible insights, fueling curiosity and empowering minds. ✅ Integrate Learning into Your Daily Routine Daily facts apps are essential for gaining general knowledge.
 Each fun fact and amazing fact enriches our lives and broadens our horizons. ❗❓ Discover Did You Know Facts Daily! ❗❓ From science to history, our apps deliver daily facts, making learning a delightful part of each day. 💡 Daily Facts. 💡 Daily facts apps go beyond mere entertainment, empowering us with knowledge in captivating ways, emphasizing the profound impact of knowledge itself. 🧪 Ultimate Facts Of Factofy. 🧪 Platforms like DeepStash and Wikipedia revolutionize information access.
 DeepStash makes exploring topics easy, while Wikipedia serves as a vast encyclopedia. 🔬 Knowledge Facts! 🔬 Together, these platforms span broad general knowledge and specialized insights, making the pursuit of knowledge an integral part of life. 👽 Unlock Daily Amazing Facts & Knowledge! 📜 Our app integrates learning into daily life, sparking interest, inspiring hobbies, and influencing career paths.
 Each fact enriches our understanding and conversations.

-### Technolgies : JetPack Compose, MVVM, Room, Android SDK , Kotlin, Java, Xml, Material Design
+### Technolgies : JetPack Compose, MVVM, Room, Android SDK , Kotlin, Java, Material Design

 <a href='https://play.google.com/store/apps/details?id=com.daily.random.facts.interesting&hl=en_SG'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='80px'/></a>